roboconf/roboconf.github.io/en/user-guide/what-is-roboconf.md

 resolving dependencies between software components installed to complete their configuration, and starting the whole stuff when ready.

+Roboconf also handles the application lifecycle: hot reconfiguration (eg. for elasticity issues) and consistency (eg. maintaining a consistent state when a component starts or stops, even accidentally).

 # What are its key points ?
 Roboconf enables to define a model of the application that one wants to deploy.